Etsako Central: Localities

-Economy of Estako Central
+Economy

 About 60% of the population of Estako Central local government area are farmers, hunters and fishermen.
 The types of crops grown in the area are yam, cassava, groundnut and maize.
 Other important commercial activities in the area are wood carving, blacksmith, and small scale business during weekly market days for buying and selling.

+Geography and climate

+Etsako Central LGA spans about 660 square kilometres or 250 square miles and experiences two main seasons: the dry season and the rainy season.

 Culture

-Estako central cultures is manifested in the inhabitants mode of religious worship, folk lores, dance, art and crafts, festivals, etc. there are three religious groups namely christianity, Islam and traditional worship.
+Estako Central's culture is manifested in the inhabitants' mode of religious worship, folklore, dance, arts and crafts, festivals, etc. There are three religious groups namely Christianity, Islam and traditional worship.